gagarin880120/rsschool-2019Q1-cv/cv.md

 alert ( sum(x,n) );
 ```
 6.
-7. Belarusian University of Culture and Arts.
+7. Belarusian University of Culture and Arts
 8. English level A2.